 Thus, in Vermont and New Jersey, Benefit Corporations are required to maintain an independent Benefit Director to compile the annual benefit report, which in turn is mandated to be put together using an acceptable “third party standard.”
 It is difficult to say with certainty, but it does seem possible that any small socially minded business considering becoming a Benefit Corporation, would have a difficult time identifying an individual willing to serve as the independent Benefit Director, and would also struggle to include that individual on a regular basis such that they would be able to compile an annual benefit report.

 Further, many socially minded enterprises that would be drawn to becoming a Benefit Corporation are comprised of a tightly knit group of founders who all share similar social values and have similar goals and missions when it comes to implementing social change.
 That these closely held groups would accept an independent third party as a board member, who is largely undertaking the role of oversight in the business, is a lot to ask.
-Additionally, the potential that the Benefit Director’s vision of the social enterprise would differ from the other Board Members, thus creating a rift in terms of accounting and reporting the progress made towards accomplishing a social purpose, is a concern that must be considered.
+In contrast to the Benefit Corporation, the possibility that the Director’s vision of the social enterprise would differ from the other Board Members, thus creating a rift in terms of accounting and reporting the progress made towards accomplishing a social purpose, is a concern that must be considered.

 Ultimately, the Benefit Corporation is a business entity structure that is in its infancy.
 The parameters and framework for the duties of Officers and Directors of a Benefit Corporation remain unclear.
 Further, the legislation surrounding Benefit Corporations is evolving and as more states adopt Benefit Corporation legislation I would expect that the statutes would become more streamlined and cohesive.
 In the meantime, however, in looking at those state statutes that are currently on the books, I have started to focus more on those states that have not required an independent Benefit Director for every Benefit Corporation (Maryland, Virginia, Hawaii, New York, and California).
 Benefit Corporations in those states will be able to have their Officers and Board Members collectively focus on their general or specific social purpose, and will be able to work together as a group when compiling the Annual Benefit Report.
 The accepted “third party standard,” which must be used when compiling the Annual Benefit Report supplies the needed structure and accountability for these Benefit Corporations, and the risk of divisions in opinions between board members is lowered when there is not a single individual, independent from the company, who is solely in charge of reporting social purpose compliance.